Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 2.3.1.
 The effect on BN statistics

-1. Lower the bit-width $b$, the distance becomes larger, as it is proportional to $1/2^b$.
+1. Bit-width $b$: Lower the bit-width, the distance between quantization levels becomes larger, as it is proportional to $1/2^b$. → Larger shift in output dist.

 2.3.2.
 The effect on training

-??
+• ??

-4. Overcoming oscillations in QAT
+4. Overcoming oscillations in QATs

 4.1.
 Quantifying Oscillations